-Pete Dunne, the Director of the Cape May Bird Observatory, is one of many experts in Cape May.
+Pete Dunne, the former director of the Cape May Bird Observatory, is one of many experts in Cape May.
 The following is an excerpt from one of Pete’s articles in Nature Watch News.

 North America’s most famous and most exciting birding hotspot is Cape May, NJ.
 No place offers great bird spectacles more often.
 In no place is the possibility of finding something new and exciting so much a matter of fact.

 Spring migration begins in late January (when the first Northern Pintail arrive) and extends into July (when the last of the Broad-winged Hawks straggle north).
 Fall migration begins on June 23-24 when the first southbound shorebirds hit Cape May airspace.
 It runs through February or March when the last of Cape May’s one million migrating sea birds are passing.

 The peak of the southbound shorebird migration actually occurs in late July (right at the peak of the summer tourist season).
 For migrating warblers and flycatchers the migration peak occurs during the last week in August and the first week in September.